RyanRedhead/Lab-2-Adder/README.md

 #Documentation
 Information to get the I and J in the testbench loop was found online in multiple sources.
 To find how to use a Mux as a component a process statement was used, http://www.ics.uci.edu/~jmoorkan/vhdlref/process.html helped.

+So far overflow works and the subtraction button on the Nexys2, still working on the 4 LED lights.